kibrq/ub-tester-tool/README.md

 cmake ..
 make
 ```
-By executing these commands you'll get a file **ub-tester**
+By executing these commands you'll get a file **ub-tester**.

 ## Usage
-To use our application, you have to add #include with path to file **UBTester.h** in include folder of our project to the file(-s) which you want to test.
-Then you can simply run ub_tester on these file(-s).
-On the output it will give you **IMPROVED_** versions of your files.
-After that, you can compile IMPORVED_ versions with your project and run on your input data.
+To use our application, you have to add #include with path to file **UBTester.h** in include folder of our project (if you follow the *Installation* step, the path will be '../UBTester.h') to the file(-s) which you want to test.
+Then you can run ub_tester on these file(-s).
+It will generate **IMPROVED_** versions of your files.
+Now you can compile these new files, but that requires the following flags: '-I. -I[path-to-UBTester.h] -DUB_TESTER -std=c++17'.